-Before jumping to compare the 2 popular programming languages, let’s briefly discuss each of them
+Before jumping to compare the two popular programming languages, let’s briefly discuss each of them.

 Designed by Dennis Ritchie at Bell Labs, C is a high-level programming language that first appeared in 1972.
-C follows the procedure-oriented (procedural) programming approach that makes it different from the other languages that came into existence afterward.
+It follows the procedure-oriented (procedural) programming approach that makes it different from the other languages that came into existence afterward.
 It, however, has limited keywords, which is not enough to solve real-world problems.

 What Language Should Beginners Choose?

-If we look at the current scenario, C++ is more trending than C language.
+If we look at the current scenario, C++ is more popular than the C language.
 All the developers have moved to C++ now because of its growth and use in the software industry.
 The object-oriented programming language contains all the elements of C and more.
 Also, it offers more flexibility than its predecessor.

 C vs C++: A Head-to-Head Comparison